Friday Night Activities – Movie Night 2

-Let’s explore some more of my favorite films.
+Now that I have distinctly digressed some what, let’s get going and explore some more of my favorite films.

 STRICTLY BALLROOM

 Love this movie, and it’s not only because I was professional dancer in my youth.
 This is one of Baz Lurhmann’s earlier films, and it’s got it all: humor, romance, and dance all sprinkled with a slightly off-kilter campy tone, which never overwhelms the proceedings.
 The film’s acting is wonderful, and its editing and direction are simply superb.
 And the dance sequences are just plain fun!
+There is really nothing better!

 BAGDAD CAFE